abhisha1991/w207_final_project/README.md

 For the above example -  https://PUBLICIP:8888/?token=c07bff81363fd69fac6563e38414da39a075495ecaa8cf7d
 ```
 5. The above notebook points to the Jupyter session on the VM, we can edit the notebook from any other machine
+6. You can get the above VM's public IP address via "ifconfig"